lake-wg/authz/draft-selander-lake-authz.md

 W retrieves the public key of V, PK_V, used to authenticate the secure connection with V, and constructs the CCS (see {{V_2}}) and the Voucher (see {{voucher}}).

-Editor's note: Make sure the CCS is defined to allow W generate it uniquely from PK_V.
+Editor's note: Make sure the CCS is defined to allow W to generate it uniquely from PK_V.

 W generates the voucher response and sends it to V over the secure connection.
 The Voucher_Response SHALL be a CBOR array as defined below: